wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Eldin Region.md

 |  6  | "If you travel far enough west from here, you'll encounter the Hebra and Tabantha regions.
 They're kind of the opposite of here, cold and wet." ([[Hebra Region]])                                                                                                       |
 ^eldin-random-rumor

-### Random Encounters
+### Random Encounters (15+)

 Most of the Eldin Region is mountainous, with hot springs, volcanic vents, and winding paths, where monsters are common.
-There are also heavily forested regions where monsters are equally common (random encounter on 15+).
+There are also heavily forested regions where monsters are equally common.

 | d12 | Mountain Encounter               |
 |:---:|:-------------------------------- |